KwikKill/many-analysts-repro/README.md

   - The code outputs a png file instead of a value as written in the paper.
   - We couldn't find the "1.71" correlation value mentioned in the original paper nor the [1.70, 1.72] confidence interval.
   - We assume the output png is correct as it seems to visually matches the value but there might be an alternative code not provided to compute the exact value.
-  - /!\ We lacked knowledge in statistics to fully understand the output.
+  - /!\ We lacked knowledge in statistics to fully understand and transform the output.
 - 13 :
   - The code runs successfully and produces results... but the result is 340k lines of text which is impractical to analyze.
   - We tried to filter the output to find the relevant values but couldn't locate the specific statistics mentioned in the original paper.
+  - /!\ We lacked knowledge in statistics to fully understand and transform the output.
 - 25 :
   - The code run and the output seems correct.
 There might be a post processing step not provided to format the output as in the paper.
   - We couldn't find the "1.42" correlation value mentioned in the original paper nor the [1.19, 1.71] confidence interval.
+  - /!\ We lacked knowledge in statistics to fully understand and transform the output.
 - 27 :
   - The code run and the output seems correct.
 There might be a post processing step not provided to format the output as in the paper.
   - We couldn't find the "2.93" correlation value mentioned in the original paper nor the [0.11, 78.66] confidence interval.
+  - /!\ We lacked knowledge in statistics to fully understand and transform the output.

 ## Replicability